semgrep/semgrep/metrics.md

 ### Value

-Semgrep reports data that indicate how useful a run is for the end user; e.g.
+Data that indicate how useful a run is for the end user; e.g.

 - Number of raised findings
 - Number of ignored findings
 - Pseudoanonymized hashes of the rule definitions that yield findings
-- The [Semgrep features used](#feature-usage) during the scan
+- The [features used](#feature-usage) during the scan
 - The engine type requested for the scan

 ### Extension

-Semgrep reports additional data when used in conjunction with an IDE integration, such as the [Semgrep VSCode Extension](https://github.com/semgrep/semgrep-vscode), that help us understand what IDEs are used and how helpful the integrations are for users; e.g.
+Additional data is reported when used in conjunction with an IDE integration, such as the [Semgrep VS Code Extension](https://github.com/semgrep/semgrep-vscode), that help us understand what IDEs are used and how helpful the integrations are for users; e.g.

 - IDE being used
 - Version of IDE integration